The Hidden Risk of Allowing Personal Use on Commercial Vehicles in Florida

 Underwriting Trends in Florida

-Commercial auto carriers in Florida have tightened guidelines significantly over the past several years.
-In counties like Broward and Palm Beach, insurers increasingly ask detailed questions about overnight storage, require written vehicle use policies, limit personal use allowances, and increase premiums for mixed-use classifications.
+In counties like Broward, Miami-Dade, and Palm Beach, insurers increasingly ask detailed questions about overnight storage, employee usage, and personal-use exposure.
+Many carriers now require written vehicle-use policies and charge higher premiums for mixed-use classifications.

 The Bottom Line